apache/arrow/python/doc/source/memory.rst

 -----------------------------

-To assist with serialization and deserialization of in-memory data, we have file interfaces that and read and write to Arrow Buffers.
+To assist with serialization and deserialization of in-memory data, we have file interfaces that can read and write to Arrow Buffers.

 .. ipython:: python